MDU-PHL/bohra/README.md

                         (default: )
   --queue QUEUE         Type of queue (sbatch or qsub currently supported) -
-                        required if --cluster is set. (default: )
+                        required if --cluster is set. (default: ) --gubbins, -g         Set to use gubbins for recombination correction.
+                        (default: False)
+  --keep {Y,N}          If you are rerunning bohra over an exisiting directory
+                        set --keep to 'Y' to archive report files - otherwise previous reprot files will be removed. (default: N)

 ```